Feedback and Complaints

 - what you are seeking as an outcome.

 If you have previously complained about the case, please state when and how you made the complaint.

 How your complaint will be handled

-Written complaints will be acknowledged within 5 business days.
+Written complaints will be acknowledged within five days.
 An appropriate ACAT staff member will be directed to investigate your complaint and provide you with a response.

 That response will include the ACAT staff member’s: